Micro-internship programme

 About the programme:

-Every year, the University of Bristol Business School offers 200 master's students the chance to take part in a 3-week authentic industry project designed to prepare you for the workplace through real business challenges.
-The programme is run twice a year with two different groups of students.
+Every year, the University of Bristol Business School offers 200 master's students the chance to take part in a three-week authentic industry project, designed to prepare you for the workplace through real business challenges.

-During the programme, you will work as a virtual Student Consultant team.
+On the programme, you will work alongside other students as part of a virtual student consultant team.
 Your team will receive a project brief and collaborate to understand your industry client’s context.
-Your findings and recommendations will then be presented in a professional report and final presentation.
-You will be supported by a mentor, who will provide advice and feedback on all your key deliverables.
+You will then present your findings and recommendations in a professional report and final presentation.

 Your industry client will be a UK or international organisation.
 They will have submitted a brief connected to themes such as: